 Selected participants will enroll in a two semester-long program (8 to 12 credits) of study, research and community engagement.
 Minimum requirements for the program include:

-JMC advanced sophomores, juniors and seniors are encouraged to apply by submitting the written application to Professor Linda Racioppi (racioppi@msu.edu) by 5 p.m. on September 15, 2023.
+We invite advanced sophomores, juniors and seniors to apply by submitting the written application below to Professor Linda Racioppi (racioppi@msu.edu) by 5 p.m. on May 13, 2024.
 Applicants may also be invited to interview with the program directors; interviews will occur later in the month, after which the final selection of fellows will take place.
 Women and members of underrepresented groups are particularly encouraged to apply.

-Please contact Professor Linda Racioppi (racioppi@msu.edu) or Professor Sejuti Das Gupta (dasgup16@msu.edu) with questions.
+Please contact program co-directors, Professor Linda Racioppi (racioppi@msu.edu) or Professor Senjuti Das Gupta (dasgup16@msu.edu), with questions.